xesscorp/StickIt/modules/LedDigits/FPGA/LedDigitsTest/README.md

 `LedDigitsTest.xise`: The Xilinx ISE project file that ties all the previous files together.

-Running the Button Scanner Test
+Running the LED Digits Test
 -----------------------------------------------------

 1. Load the `.xise` project file with ISE and compile it into a `.bit` file.